macka83/genetic_algorithm/README.md

         + output1 - south
         + output2 - east
         + output3 - west
-        + output4 - randomly
+        + output4 - random movement
 2) in this experiment only asexual reproduction and punctual mutation are implemented

 Script is working and is easy to run, but there are still a lot things to change/ fix

-1) improve main loop performance
+1) improve main loop performance and increase ability to process larger population
+2) small population which might give biased result in compariosn to larger population
-2) add sexual
+3) add sexual reproducion
+4) check if mutation works fine